 • Zonerama

-Furthermore, I find it a bit frustrating that standardized HDR image support is in Windows very lacking despite the sheer amount and growing amount of devices and content featuring HDR.
+Furthermore, I find it a bit frustrating that standardized HDR image support is in Windows very lacking despite the sheer and growing amount of devices and content featuring HDR.